Advocate

 • Citizens Climate Lobby is an impressive volunteer climate group that empowers individuals to connect with their members of Congress and promotes climate change solutions like Carbon Fee and Dividend, putting a fair and rising price on carbon.
 This sort of political advocacy can be soul work, too: see Rev. Margaret’s blog post, “Lobbying on climate change as a spiritual practice.”

 • Mothers Out Front is a national, volunteer-driven, grassroots organization with local chapters and statewide teams working to ensure a livable climate.
 “We build our power as mothers to ensure a swift, complete, and just transition to a clean energy future.
-Our members work collaboratively to design and win campaigns that push for big, transformational change at the local & state level.
-In spring of 2021, Massachusetts members launched the CLEAN HEAT, CLEAN AIR campaign.
-Our campaign seeks to provide clean air and a livable climate for all children in ways that center environmental, racial, and economic justice.
-Together, we are working to halt the expansion of polluting energy infrastructure and enact systemic changes that will provide clean, safe and affordable heat to homes and businesses across the Commonwealth.”
+Our members work collaboratively to design and win campaigns that push for big, transformational change at the local & state level."

 Are you considering non-violent civil disobedience for the sake of a livable climate?